Sort out the situation

 To treat dinginess and yellowing, presoak in a basin filled with warm water and 1 capful of All-Purpose Bleach Alternative* for up to 30 minutes.

-*Do not use All-Purpose Bleach Alternative on silk or wool
+*Do not use All-Purpose Bleach Alternative or any oxygen bleach on silk or wool

 For stubborn odors (think sweaty sports bras), add 1/4 cup of Scented Vinegar to a basin of water and soak for 30 minutes before washing.
 Use warm water for cotton and synthetics, and cool water for silks and blends.